IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 `cat test.txt` - view the entire contents of `test.txt`

+You can download a copy of [test.txt here](https://github.com/IntroPhylogenomics/ComputingFundamentals/blob/master/test.txt).

 When you execute this command, the file's contents will be printed to the Terminal screen.
 You can also list the contents of multiple files at the same time using a wildcard.
 For instance, if you want to view the contents of all text files at once, you can use

 `cat *.txt` - view the contents of all files ending with `.txt`